-1Washington’s coast enjoys some of the best remaining habitat and strongest salmon, steelhead, and bull trout populations in the state, with only three listed populations.
+1Washington’s coast enjoys some of the best remaining habitat and strongest salmon, steelhead, and bull trout populations in the state.
+The region is home to more than 50 percent of the state’s non-listed populations.

-2Of the region’s non-listed populations, abundance is mixed.
-While many coho and chum populations have been increasing, some populations of Chinook in northern watersheds and steelhead in southern watersheds appear to be decreasing.
+2Abundance of these populations is mixed and while certain coho and chum populations have been increasing, some populations of Chinook and steelhead are decreasing.

 Fortunately, the Coast Salmon Partnership, a strong coalition of local governments, tribes, residents, and nonprofits, recognized the importance of striking a balance between habitat protection and habitat restoration.
 The partnership continues to be committed to managing for sustainable salmon stocks and averting additional Endangered Species Act listings through strategic project planning and implementation rather than recovery planning.